dilawar/chidiya/index.markdown

 This cython application __chidiya__ (चिड़िया) -- Hindustani for bird -- is a work in progress.
 It claims to do the following:

-- Read recorded bird-songs (`aiff` file format) and create a spectogram like the one show below.
+- _Read recorded bird-songs_ (`aiff` file format) and create a spectogram like the one show below.

 ![spectogram]({{ site.url }}/_data/spectogram.png)

-- Extract `notes`.
+- _Extract `notes`_.
 A small section of the spectogram is shown below.
 Lower pane is raw spectogram, the upper pane shows extracted notes.

 ![Extracted notes]( {{ site.url }}/_data/notes.png )

+The parameters in _config_ file determines the detected notes.
+The lighter notes are ignored by the parameters.

-- And store them in XML file.
+- _Serialize the notes_ in XML format.

 - Process stored notes in an XML file and cluster them according to temporal variation.
 It calls them song.
+[In progress]

 ## How to use the program